jwlong91/python_live/README.md

 # Python Live

-This repository is for keeping track of Python Live challenges.
+This repository is for keeping track of Python Live challenges!